Have you ever had the weird feeling like you’re on a different schedule than everyone around you?

 Say hello to your chronotype, or your body’s biological clock.
 When you work against your natural inner schedule, and you’ll sort of have the feeling like you’re permanently jet-lagged.
 But when you work with it, you can sleep better at night, feel more energized during the day, and unlock your hidden potential, says sleep expert Michael Breus, PhD, in his new book The Power of When.

-We talked with Dr. Breus to learn more about what chronotypes are, how to uncover yours, and why working with it—instead of against it—is the real recipe for sleeping well and feeling great.
+We talked with Dr. Michael Breus to learn more about chronobiology and what chronotypes are, how to uncover yours, and why working with it—instead of against it—is the real recipe for sleeping well and feeling great.

 Marygrace: What is a chronotype, and how does it influence when you feel tired and when you feel awake?